pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

                     *c10d_functional.all_reduce: 1
     """

-All users have to do is wrap the code running the model in CommDebugMode and call the API that they want to use to display the data.
-One important thing to note is that the users can use a noise_level arguement to control how much information is displayed to the user.
-The information below shows what each noise level displays
+To use ``CommDebugMode``, you must wrap the code running the model in ``CommDebugMode`` and call the API that you want to use to display the data.
+You can also use a ``noise_level`` argument to control the verbosity level of displayed information.
+Here is what each noise level displays:

-| 0. prints module-level collective counts
+| 0.
+Prints module-level collective counts
-| 1. prints dTensor operations not included in trivial operations, module information
+| 1.
+Prints dTensor operations not included in trivial operations, module information
-| 2. prints operations not included in trivial operations
+| 2.
+Prints operations not included in trivial operations
-| 3. prints all operations
+| 3.
+Prints all operations

-In the example above, users can see in the first picture that the collective operation, all_reduce, occurs once in the forward pass of the MLPModule.
-The second picture provides a greater level of detail, allowing users to pinpoint that the all-reduce operation happens in the second linear layer of the MLPModule.
+In the example above, you can see that the collective operation, all_reduce, occurs once in the forward pass of the ``MLPModule``.
+Furthermore, you can use ``CommDebugMode`` pinpoint that the all-reduce operation happens in the second linear layer of the ``MLPModule``.

 Below is the interactive module tree visualization that users can upload their JSON dump to: